typoheads/docker-typo3/README.md

 ## Configuration

-Finetune your installation by adjusting the included configuration files.
+Finetune your installation by adjusting the included configuration files in `./docker`.
 Mount any of them into the corresponding container to take effect.

 ### Apache / PHP